Skylock-ai/modified-erigon/README.md

 - Mostly commenting out raises
 - Mind the `_ = overflow` because go won't compile erigon if it has an unused variable

+Changes to response from `newPendingTransactionsWithBody` endpoint
+- Return transaction message instead of marshaled transaction so `from` address is included.
+- Changes affect turbo\jsonrpc\eth_filters.go lines 227-233

 # Erigon